cmacmackin/isoft/doc_pages/3-codeDesign/4-parameterisations.md

 space.](|media|/plumebound.png)

-The first subtype of [[plume_boundary(type)]] is [[simple_plume_boundary(type)]], which implements boundary conditions of the type described in equations XXXX and XXXX.
-Closely related to this is [[dallaston2015_seasonal_boundary(type)]], which modifies the boundary conditions according to equation XXXXX.
+The first subtype of [[plume_boundary(type)]] is [[simple_plume_boundary(type)]], which implements Dirichlet boundary conditions at the grounding line and Neumann conditions (zero gradient) for velocity, salinity, and temperature at the calving front.
+Closely related to this type is [[dallaston2015_seasonal_boundary(type)]], which modifies the boundary conditions by sinusoidally perturbing the plume thickness and velocity at the grounding line.
 The type which was ultimately used in all simulations was [[upstream_plume_boundary(type)]].
 This takes a user-provided function which specifies the inflow value of each plume variable and then, assuming no diffusion, integrates the plume a small distance upstream along the current basal draft of the ice shelf using [[rksuite_90]]
 [(Brankin and Gladwell, 1994)](../6-bibliog.html#Brankin1994).
 This allows the plume solver itself to avoid handling narrow boundary layers where the plume salinity and temperature change rapidly.
-Outflow conditions are again defined according to equation XXX.
+Outflow conditions remain unchanged.
 Ambient ocean conditions are described according to the interface defined by the abstract type [[ambient_conditions(type)]].
 As shown in the class diagram below, at present only one implementation is provided ([[uniform_ambient_conditions(type)]]), specifying constant ambient